pribanacek/cicadas/README.md

 ### Labels

-Nodes and arrows without explicitly defined labels will by default be labelled with their identifier text in inline math mode.
+Objects and morphisms without explicitly defined labels will by default be labelled with their identifier text in LaTeX inline math mode.
 If the identifier begins with an underscore, there is no default label.

 Labels may be defined with label declarations, such as:

 `label T2 : [$T^2$]`

-Here T2 is a node or arrow identifier and the text inside the square brackets is the label.
+Here T2 is an object or morphism identifier and the text inside the square brackets is the label.
 This text is passed directly into the LaTeX output, so normal LaTeX restrictions on this apply.

-Labels may also be defined inline within arrow declarations:
+Labels may also be defined inline within morphism declarations:

 `f[$f^n$]: X[$X^n$] -> Y[$Y^n$]`